 How should Christ-followers respond to what happened in Charlottesville on Friday and Saturday?
 Here are a few ways we can respond.

 - Cry out to God

-Our first response should be to turn to and cry out to God.
-As I attempted to recover from the disturbing scenes from Friday night, I recognize that this burden is heavier than any of us can carry.
-The racial evil sickens me, troubles me, saddens me, and makes me feel helpless.
+Our first response to racial evil and violence is turning to and crying out to God.
+As I attempted to recover from the disturbing scenes from Friday night, I recognized that this burden is heavier than any of us can carry.
+The racial evil in our world sickens me, troubles me, saddens me, and makes me feel helpless.
 It causes me to cry out to God like Habakkuk:

 How long, O Lord, must I call for help?
 But you do not listen!
 “Violence is everywhere!”
 I cry, but you do not come to save.
 Must I forever see these evil deeds?
 Why must I watch all this misery?
 Wherever I look, I see destruction and violence.
 I am surrounded by people who love to argue and fight.
 The law has become paralyzed, and there is no justice in the courts.
 The wicked far outnumber the righteous, so that justice has become perverted.
 Habakkuk 1:2-4

 Our first response should be to fall on our face before a holy, righteous, and all-powerful God – individually and collectively.
 Only God can bring healing to our broken world.